Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 #### Operator Override Mode

-In operator override mode, the drone will not respond to internal commands and will be directly controllable as per normal drone oepration.
+In operator override mode, the drone will not respond to internal commands and will be directly controllable as per normal drone operation.

 In this mode, the PCB and main microcontroller pass through signals from the receiver directly